SeonghaAHN/RBC_Detection/README.md

-## Utility code for YOLOv3 Keras implementation of qqwweee
+## Utility code for YOLOv3 Keras implementation
 This repository is inspired by YOLO keras implementation of qqwweee
 [Keras implementation original repository](https://github.com/qqwweee/keras-yolo3)
 For details, please refer the original repo linked above.